Michael G. Vickers

 Michael George Vickers (born April 27, 1953) is an American defense official who served as the Under Secretary of Defense for Intelligence (USD-I).
 As USD-I, Vickers, who was appointed by President Barack Obama in 2010, was the Defense Department's top civilian military intelligence official.
 Before becoming USD-I, Vickers served as Assistant Secretary of Defense for Special Operations and Low Intensity Conflict.

-Before joining the Defense Department, Vickers served in the Army Special Forces as both a non-commissioned officer and commissioned officer, as well as a Central Intelligence Agency (CIA) paramilitary operations officer from their elite Special Activities Division.
-While in the CIA, he played a key role in the arming of the resistance to the Soviet invasion of Afghanistan.
+Prior to joining the Defense Department, Vickers served in the U.S. Army Special Forces as both a non-commissioned officer and commissioned officer, as well as a Central Intelligence Agency (CIA) paramilitary operations officer from the elite Special Activities Division.
+While in the CIA, he played a key role in the arming of the Islamic mujahideen against the communist government in the service of America's proxy war against Soviet Union influence in Afghanistan.
+Parts of mujahideen groups armed by Vickers later rose to power as the Taliban and Al-Queda, other parts would become the opposition as Northern Alliance.

+Early life

+Vickers was born in Burbank, California, and attended Hollywood High School.

+He has acknowledged earning C's in high school and scraping through junior college before finding purpose in the Army.
+Andrew F. Krepinevich Jr., a retired Army officer who taught Vickers at Johns Hopkins and later hired him at the Center for Strategic and Budgetary Assessments, described Vickers’ poor performance as a youth, "Sometimes gifted people get bored by the offerings mere mortals get."

+Before he served in Special Forces, his original intention was to play professional football or baseball.
+He was beaten out of a starting position at Pierce College by future NCIS star Mark Harmon, who went on to play for UCLA.

+His father, Richard, was a master carpenter working on movie sets for 20th Century Fox.
+He attributed this to his son's choice of career: "It was pretty easy to see it coming, he was interested in all that spy stuff."
+The younger Vickers would also say, "I had a spirit of adventure, and probably saw too many James Bond movies as a kid."